Several Indian weightlifters caught for doping violation, confirms federation

 The news comes ahead of the Commonwealth Championship slated to begin from July 9 at Apia, Samoa.
 Traditionally India is known to dominate at the Commonwealth level.

-“Yes, some weightlifters have been tested positive but we are awaiting the full report prepared by NADA.
+“Yes, some weightlifters have been tested positive but we are awaiting the full report prepared by National Anti-Doping Agency.
 Once the entire report is sent to us, we make any further comments,” IWLF General Secretary Sahdev Yadav told PTI.

 “We have become stricter and in the nationals we got the lifters tested.
 It’s difficult for us to monitor them as they go and consume banned substances at home.
 We can’t do anything about that.”

 Weightlifting is one of the most affected sports when it comes to doping violations.
-To curb the menace, IWF has also drafted stricter rules.
+To curb the menace, International Weightlifting Federation has also drafted stricter rules.

 Indian weightlifting has always grappled with dope controversies and as per the new Olympic Qualifying Policy, India has been restricted to competing for only four Olympic quota places – two men and as many women – due to the number of positive dope cases exceeding 10.
 The quota places could decrease to two if the number of cases reaches 20.